Shin-Ming Tan: Coaching career

-Tan later coached for the Chinese Cultural University and the Brother Hotels.
-In the 1986 Baseball World Cup, he coached for Taiwan and he managed Taiwan in the 1988 Haarlem Baseball Week.
-From 1991 to 1993, Tan was manager of the Mercuries Tigers of the Chinese Professional Baseball League, guiding them to a 104–147 record.
+Tan later coached for the Chinese Cultural University and the Brother Hotels collegiate and amateur teams.
+In the 1986 Baseball World Cup, he coached for Team Taiwan and was manager of the team in the 1988 Haarlem Baseball Week (Haarlemse Honkbalweek).
+From 1991 to 1993, Tan was manager of the Mercuries Tigers of the Chinese Professional Baseball League (CPBL), guiding them to a 104–147 record.
 He was briefly a visiting coach in the Korea Baseball Organization, working with the Lotte Giants.
 Tan threw a knuckleball, fastball and curveball.